-Condensation phenomena in stochastic models of mass transport is a subject of much current interest, for reviews see [1, 2].
-Typically, in these models a globally conserved quantity, which for the purposes of this introduction we refer to as mass, is transferred stochastically between sites of a lattice according to some prescribed dynamical rules.
+Condensation phenomena in stochastic models of mass transport are a subject of much current interest, for reviews see Refs.
+1 and 2.
+Typically, in these models, a globally conserved quantity, which for the purposes of this introduction we refer to as mass, is transferred stochastically between sites of a lattice according to some prescribed dynamical rules.
 One is interested in the properties of the stationary state generated by the stochastic dynamics, for example the single-site mass distribution which is the probability distribution of the amount of mass at a lattice site.
-Such models provide both microscopic and effective descriptions of the dynamics of various complex systems, for example traffic flow [3, 4], granular clustering [5], phase ordering [6], network rewiring [7, 8], force propagation [9], aggregation and fragmentation [10, 11] and energy transport [12].
-In this paper we study another realisation of stochastic mass transport in a new context: the sampling of polydispersity in simulations of hard-rod systems.
+Such models provide both microscopic and effective descriptions of the dynamics of various complex systems, for example traffic flow,^{3,4} granular clustering,5 phase ordering,6 network rewiring,^{7,8} force propagation,9 aggregation and fragmentation,^{10,11} and energy transport.12 In this paper we study another realization of stochastic mass transport in a new context: the sampling of polydispersity in simulations of hard-rod systems.

-Condensation occurs in stochastic mass transport models, when above a critical value of the global density a finite fraction of the mass condenses onto a single site [3, 10, 13, 14].
-In some ways the phenomenon is similar in character to Bose-Einstein Condensation, but in contrast to Bose-Einstein Condensation, it occurs in real space i.e. at a lattice site.
-The signature of condensation is seen in the steady-state single-site mass distribution.
+Condensation occurs in stochastic mass transport models, when above a critical value of the global density a finite fraction of the mass condenses onto a single site.^{3,10,13,14} In some ways the phenomenon is similar in character to Bose-Einstein condensation, but in contrast with Bose-Einstein condensation, it occurs in real space i.e., at a lattice site.
+The signature of condensation is seen in the steady-state singlesite mass distribution.
 Below the critical density the distribution typically decays exponentially for large mass, indicating a fluid phase.
-At the critical density the decay of the single-site mass distribution is slower, typically it decays as a power law or sometimes a stretched exponential distribution, indicating a critical fluid [15, 16].
-Above the critical density a bump in single-site mass distribution emerges and corresponds to a single site containing the excess mass above the critical value.
-Thus the condensed phase consists of a condensate co-existing with the critical fluid.
+At the critical density the decay of the singlesite mass distribution is slower, typically it decays as a power law or sometimes a stretched exponential distribution, indicating a critical fluid.^{15,16} Above the critical density a bump in the single-site mass distribution emerges and corresponds to a single site containing the excess mass above the critical value.
+Thus the condensed phase consists of a condensate coexisting with the critical fluid.

-In the present work we consider the stochastic dynamics of mass transfer in a rather different context, that of sampling polydispersity in a hard rod fluid.
+In the present work we consider the stochastic dynamics of mass transfer in a rather different context, that of sampling polydispersity in a hard-rod fluid.
 Polydispersity arises naturally in a wide variety of natural and synthetic materials.
 In some cases, polydispersity is an intrinsic property of the system; the elementary constituents are characterized by a varying physical property (size or charge, for example) which does not change as a result of the particles' interactions.
 A different type of polydispersity arises as a result of the interactions among constituent elements in situations where they self-assemble to form aggregates of varying size, for example.
-In this second situation, the final size distribution emerges as a result of the interaction among the constituent elements and it will
+In this second situation, the final size distribution emerges as a result of the interaction among the constituent elements and it will be controlled by the dynamical constraints and basic symmetries underlying the kinetic processes.^{17,18} Previously, in Ref.
+19 a stochastic algorithm has been used which allowed hard spheres to diffuse and to exchange volume, subject to the hard-core constraint.
+It turned out that above a certain volume fraction small numbers of large particles would emerge in the distribution gen-

-\Electronic address: m.evans@ed.ac.uk
+^{a)}Electronic mail: m.evans@ed.ac.uk.